Shagya-Arabian/Russian Warmblood

 BORN 2014

-BREEDER: DR. BARBARA WEBER, SOLSTICE WEBER
+BREEDER: DR. BARBARA WEBER, SOLSTICE FARMS

 Breeding Notes

-This mating unites two of the world’s great endurance breeds—the Akhal-Teke from the deserts of Turkmenistan and the Shagya-Arabian from the Austro-Hungarian Empire.
+This cross unites two of the world’s great endurance breeds—the Akhal-Teke from the deserts of Turkmenistan and the Shagya-Arabian from the Austro-Hungarian Empire.
 Both were developed as cavalry horses: elegant enough for parade, tough enough for campaign.
 Though completely unrelated genetically, they share a parallel breeding philosophy that selected for natural self-carriage, stamina, and willing temperament.
 The rare convergence of two horses both DNA-typed as “Endurance Type” creates a purpose-bred stamina athlete.

 Katie is homozygous black (E/E), meaning she cannot produce a chestnut foal.
 Bred to Flash (e/e a/a), all offspring will be E/e heterozygous and either bay (if A/a) or black (if a/a)—a 50/50 chance of each.
 The golden metallic sheen characteristic of the Akhal-Teke may pass to offspring.